 Most mountain towns have more than their fair share of large resorts and hotels.
 Many travelers, though, prefer the comfort and service that comes along with smaller bed and breakfasts.
 This is especially true with Airbnb – people really like places that are anything but typical.
 So if you can manage to buy and fix up a mountain cabin or other quirky property, it could do really well as a rental property.
 The biggest startup cost here is pretty obvious: a decently sized home.
 If you don’t already have one, you will either have to buy an existing property, or purchase a lot to build on.
 And the better the location, the more likely you’ll be able to turn a profit.
-Other than a great locale, operating a bed and breakfast requires a knack for hospitality, cooking skills, and, usually the ability to be comfortable with strangers living in your home.
+And the profit can be substantial.
+Airbnb income can be quite high.

 A purveyor of good espresso, flaky croissants, and reliable wi-fi is a godsend anywhere, but especially in a mountain town, where many people are looking for grab-and-go food and coffee to fuel their adventures.
 Management experience is extremely useful prior to opening a restaurant, as the margins can be very thin, and the industry is notoriously unforgiving.
 Determine which restaurants in the area have been successful, figure out a pricing structure, and try to differentiate your product.
 If all else fails, come up with a memorable name, like the Pink Elephant Coffee Shop in Park City.